jessstringham/murrelet/README.md

 For example, you might set up a sketch where a unitcell sequencer might contain a second unitcell sequencer (using a different variable prefix) that draws things that combine the outer and inner unitcell's variables.

+### World

+Right now this is built on top of `evalexpr`.
+By default, it has support for inputs using:

+ - evalexpr (expr to combine)
+ - time (some custom code)
+ - clicks (pretty fun to control a sketch with an ipad!)

+I also included packages of how I add platform-specific implementations (this is what I use on the native build, i.e. not the web)

+ - murrelet_src_audio
+ - murrelet_src_midi

 ## Expression variables

 To see how exactly the variables are defined, you generally want to look for the `IsLivecodeSrc` trait implementation.